Information Sheets Available for the Open Wadjemup Bidi Sections

 The RIA received a letter from Nick Abraham, Regional Development Coordinator for the South West Aboriginal Land & Sea Council, on behalf of the Whadjuk Working Party, endorsing the new Aboriginal Nyungar names for the five sections, dated 28th July 2016. click-here-to-read-the-letter

 To coincide with these new Aboriginal names there has been a realignment of two of the trail sections, the Wadjemup Hill section and Salmon Bay section, to create delineation between the north and south of the Island, as these trails provide contrasting experiences.
 This realignment will see the intersection at Narrow Neck become a major node connecting three sections of trail, instead of the previous two sections.

 To ensure all promotional and marketing material for the Wadjemup Bidi depicts the new Aboriginal Nyungar names, the Rottnest Foundation website will undergo a number of changes and you will see the old section names replaced with the new names.

-The Rottnest Island Authority (RIA) Wadjemup Bidi Project is a finalist in the running to win a Premier’s Award under the ‘Managing the Environment’ category this year.
+The Rottnest Island Authority (RIA) Wadjemup Bidi Project was a finalist in the running to win a Premier’s Award under the ‘Managing the Environment’ category 2016.

 All affiliated volunteer groups; the Rottnest Foundation, the Rottnest Society, Winnit Club, Conservation Volunteers, Rottnest Nursery Volunteers and the Rottnest Voluntary Guides Association submitted letters of support towards the original application.